Reference

 Pre-built release artifacts

 Each tagged release publishes a fixed set of assets to GitHub.
-The releases/latest/download/<filename> URLs always 302 to the newest tag’s copy of that file; substitute latest for a specific tag (e.g. v0.2.7) to pin.
+The releases/latest/download/<filename> URLs always 302 to the newest tag’s copy; substitute latest for a specific tag (e.g. v0.11.1) to pin.

 Asset